NielJ-Bautista22/Budget-Tracker-App/README.md

-# Budget-Tracker-App
+# Budget Tracker App

-A simple desktop application to help users track their expenses and manage their budget efficiently.
-Built using Python, Tkinter, and SQLite, with UI layout designed using Figma.
+A simple desktop application designed to help users track expenses and manage their budget efficiently.
+The application is built using **Python**, and **Tkinter**, with the user interface layout designed in **Figma**.

+---

-🖥️ Overview
+## Overview

-The Budget Tracker is a single-window desktop app that allows users to:
+The Budget Tracker is a single-window desktop application that allows users to:

--Log their current balance
+* Log and update their current balance

--Add and track expenses
+* Add and track daily expenses

--Record the name of the item, amount spent, and date of purchase
+* Record item name, amount spent, and date of purchase

--View updated balances after each transaction
+* View updated balance after each transaction

+---

-🛠️ Technologies Used
+## Technologies Used

-Python – Core programming language
+* **Python** – Core programming language

-Tkinter – GUI framework for the desktop interface
+* **Tkinter** – GUI framework for the desktop interface

-SQLite – Lightweight local database for storing budget and expense data

-Figma – Used for designing the layout and visual structure of the app
+* **Figma** – Used for designing the layout and visual structure of the application

+---

-📦 Features
+## Features

-📌 Easy-to-use interface with a clean, minimal design
+* User-friendly interface with a clean and minimal design

-💰 Balance input and dynamic updating
+* Balance input with real-time updates

-🧾 Add expense items with details (name, cost, date)
+* Add expense records with detailed information (name, cost, and date)

-🗃️ Stores all data locally using SQLite

-📆 View expenses chronologically

-📝 Future Improvements
--Add category tagging for expenses

--Generate monthly or weekly reports

--Option to export data (CSV or PDF)

--Implement dark mode
+* Chronological viewing of expense history